selendra/selendra-wiki/docs/learn/learn-SEL.md

 perform these functions.
 The staking of SEL acts as a disincentive for malicious participants who will be punished by the network by getting their SEL slashed.
 The SEL required to participate in the network will vary depending on the activity that is being performed, the duration the SEL will be staked for, and the total number of SEL staked.
-For more information about staking on Polkadot visit [the dedicated staking page](./learn-staking.md).
+For more information about staking on Selendra visit [the dedicated staking page](./learn-staking.md).

 ### SEL for Parachain Slot Accession